Foundations of regular variation on topological spaces: Ideals and bornologies

 \paragraph{Products of ideals} It is possible to introduce products of ideals as follows.
-Let $\XX$ be a space with an ideal $\sS$ and let $\JJ$ be an index set.
-Denote by $\XX^\JJ$ the set of functions from $\JJ$ to $\XX$, which is the Cartesian power of $\XX$ if $\JJ$ is at most countable.
-For $I\subset \JJ$ denote by $\pr_I A$ the projection of $A\subset\XX^\JJ$ onto its coordinates from $I$.
+Let $\XX$ be a space with an ideal $\sS$, and let $\JJ$ be an index set.
+Denote by $\XX^\JJ$ the set of functions from $\JJ$ to $\XX$, which corresponds to the Cartesian power of $\XX$ if $\JJ$ is at most countable.
+For $I\subset \JJ$, let $\pr_I A$ denote the projection of $A\subset\XX^\JJ$ onto the coordinates in $I$.